Marriage Series: Changing Beliefs About Your Marriage

 “Your Marriage Book is Very Interesting, but You Don’t Know my Spouse!”

-Our Value Proposition.
-In our book, The Road to Marital Success is Unpaved: Seven Skills for Making Marriage Work, we introduce and describe nine important principles [meaning our Nine Essential Ingredients to a Successful Marriage] and seven essential skills [meaning our Seven Skills of Successful Married Couples for resolving marital disagreements].
-Our research indicates that when spouses achieve the ingredients and use the skills to resolve disagreements, they will likely have limited conflict and a successful marriage.[1]
+In our book, The Road to Marital Success is Unpaved: Seven Skills for Making Marriage Work, we introduce and describe nine important principles [Nine Essential Ingredients to a Successful Marriage] and seven essential skills [Seven Skills for resolving marital disagreements].
+Our research indicates that when spouses have these ingredients and skills to resolve disagreements, they will likely have limited conflict and a successful marriage.
+Sadly, far too many people will not believe this.
+They might read our book and,if they do, they might not use the information to improve their marriage.
+Why is that?

 Most people who are married, or plan to marry, really want a successful marriage.
 Our evidence-based book tells them exactly how to do it.
 So, again, why the disconnect?